 Applicants should have basic experience using a personal computer running Windows; no prior programming experience is necessary.
 Applicants should also possess basic statistical knowledge.

-The Fundamentals of R Program is catalogued as a non-credit course of DePaul University.
+The Fundamentals of R is catalogued as a non-credit course of DePaul University.
 A certificate of completion from DePaul University is awarded to those who successfully complete the program's requirements.
-Program requirements include in-class lab work as well as homework assignments.
+Program requirements include lab exercises and homework assignments.
 No midterm or final exams are conducted.

 Course #: IPD 232